Paresh95/Word-Embeddings-Flask-REST-API/README.md

 5) Follow the steps 3 & 4 in the previous section `How to use without Docker` to use the API.

-NOTE: You can also link Docker Hub with your GitHub to automaically push any changes to build a new image.
+NOTE: You can also link Docker Hub with your GitHub to automatically push any changes to build a new image.
 If so, this will replace steps 3 & 4.

 ## Appendix